 Looking at all the different options above, if you’re looking for the cheapest option to call mobile phones in India, it will undoubtedly be Whatsapp.
 It is free and the call quality is amazing.
-However, the other person (whom you are trying to call) has to have a smart phone and will need to have Whatsapp installed.
+However, the other person (whom you are trying to call) has to have a smartphone and will need to have Whatsapp installed.
 You cannot call landlines with Whatsapp yet.

 What is the cheapest way to call landlines in India from USA?

-On the other hand, if you are looking for the cheapest way to call landlines in India from US, there are not too many options.
-In my opinion Axvoice and Vonage are the best options, for several reasons.
-If you are the type who makes a lot of calls to India to lot of different numbers, then this is the best option.
+On the other hand, if you are looking for the cheapest way to call landlines in India from the US, there are not too many options.
+In my opinion, Axvoice and Vonage are the best options, for several reasons.
+If you are the type who makes a lot of calls to India to a lot of different numbers, then this is the best option.
 You might get this done via a calling card but you don’t get your own number with them.
 With Axvoice and Vonage, you get your own number that stays with you wherever you go and you can call from their own wireless handset.

 Why I don’t recommend VOIP Apps to call India

 I’m not a big fan of calling via VOIP apps on mobile phones for multiple reasons.
 One, the call quality isn’t that great.
 Two, try calling someone for more than 10 minutes and your phone will heat up (depends on your handset).
-Google Voice ad Skype may be exceptions but again, the experience of long calls via VOIP apps are terrible.
+Google Voice and Skype may be exceptions but again, the experience of long calls via VOIP apps are terrible.

 Which is the best way to call India?

 So, which is the best way to call India then?
 In my opinion, don’t go for the cheapest option if you have lot of calls to make.
 If it is an emergency and you are just calling in for a short duration, then yes, calling cards or even VOIP apps are a good option.
 But if you will be talking for a long duration and needs a good experience, you might want to consider Axvoice.

 Which are the best unlimited India calling VOIP services?